Pakistan releases diehard Islamist in deal to end violence - ExBulletin

 Pakistan releases diehard Islamist in deal to end violence

-LAHORE, Pakistan, Nov.
-18 (Reuters) – Pakistan on Thursday released a die-hard Islamist leader, a week after removing his name from a terrorism watchlist in a deal ending weeks of Deadly protests by his supporters, the government and its lawyer said.
+Pakistan released a die-hard Islamist leader on Thursday, a week after removing his name from a terrorism watchlist as part of a deal ending weeks of deadly protests by his supporters, the government said and his lawyer.

 Saad Hussain Rizvi, the leader of a Sunni militant group – Tehrik-e-Labaik Pakistan (TLP) – has been released from a prison in the city of Lahore, government spokesman Hasaan Khawar told Reuters.
 His lawyer Muhammad Rizwan confirmed the release.